project-zot/project-zot.github.io/docs/user-guides/zli.md

 ### zli completion

 This command generates the autocompletion script for `zli` for the specified shell.
-See each sub-command’s help for details on how to use the generated script.
+See each subcommand’s help for details on how to use the generated script.

     $ bin/zli completion --help